open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

 ### Filter Spans from Traces

 * This pipeline is able to drop spans and whole traces
-* Note: If this drops a parent span, it does not search out it's children leading to a missing Span in your trace vizualization
+* Note: If this drops a parent span, it does not search out it's children leading to a missing Span in your trace visualization

 See the documentation in the [attribute processor](../attributesprocessor/README.md) for syntax